 Individuals with insomnia can spend hours lying awake at night desperate to fall asleep (or stay asleep) but for whatever reason, cannot.
 You add anxiety into the mix and suddenly you have a vicious cycle that’s difficult to get out of.
-Where you want to sleep but can’t, so you begin to stress about the fact that you can’t sleep, which puts you into a further anxious state, thereby making it even more difficult to fall asleep, etc.
+When you want to sleep but can’t, you begin to stress about the fact that you can’t sleep.
+This puts you into a further anxious state, making it even more difficult to fall asleep.

-Not to mention this lack of sleep results in exhaustion, lethargy and mood disruptions, which only further feeds an anxious mind throughout the day.
+Not to mention this lack of sleep results in exhaustion, lethargy and mood disruptions, further feeding an anxious mind.
 This means you are likely going to bed already in a heightened state of anxiety.

 So how do you break this cycle and start seeing some relief?

 Luckily there are many options out there to try.

 As millennials, this is likely one that you have heard time and time again.
 Avoid your phone/laptop 30 minutes before bed.
 Don’t watch tv in bed.
 There’s a reason for this suggestion beyond wanting to turn off your mind before bed.
 Our screens emit a blue light which has been shown to negatively affect sleep patterns.
 It does so by disrupting your body’s natural production of melatonin, a hormone associated with sleep regulation.

 For best results, it’s best to avoid screens all together.
 However, if you must use your screens, there are a few tricks that can help reduce the amount of blue light emitted: